UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Methodology

 \subsection{Dataset Construction}

-Given a UI design draft which is called design artboard in Sketch, we first parse the artboard to a JSON file.
+To investigate our automatic approach for merging fragmented layers in design drafts, it is essential to have a large-scale, carefully annotated dataset of UI design drafts.
+Thus, we create the UILM dataset\footnote{\url{https://github.com/zju-d3/UILM}}, a novel well-annotated dataset of over 600 Sketch files.
+Each Sketch file consists of several design drafts.
+Each design draft has a view hierarchy to organize layers.
+A view hierarchy is a tree structure where each layer in the tree corresponds to an element in the UI.
+Different from RICO \citep{Rico}, our single layer represents the minimum element of an arbitrary UI object.
+In fact, in design drafts, it is very common for multiple fragmented layers to form a UI component, such as icons and background UI.

+When constructing the dataset, we recruited UI designers to perform data annotation.
+They were asked to read a document that detailed the steps for data annotation.
+Then they were provided an example set of annotated UI design drafts where all the fragmented layers are clustered into several groups and associated with the "\#merge\#" label.
+This provided a better understanding of how to make a right "\#merge\#" annotation.
+Eventually, they used Sketch to manually locate fragmented layers at given UI design drafts and manually merge these layers into groups.
+In consequence, these groups were named starting with "\#merge\#".

+In the data preprocessing stage, given an annotated UI design draft, we parsed its artboard to a JSON file and generated the train labels with COCO format \citep{lin2014microsoft}.
 The parsing pipeline is shown in Fig.~\ref{fig3}.
-The Sketch tool is used to save the corresponding screenshot \citep{sketch}.
-The layers in an artboard can be seen as a view list.
-The information of each layer includes position, size, type, fill and Boolean operations.
-We traverse the list from bottom to top and obtain the spatial information of all layers.
-Then we fill the layers with colors in traversing order, which forms the segmentation map.
-When traversing the layer with the manual label '\#merge\#', the bounding box information of corresponding merging area is saved as a training label.
+The Sketch tools saved the corresponding screenshots.
+The layers in an artboard could be regarded as a view tree.
+We traversed the tree from bottom to top and obtain the spatial information of all layers.
+The information of each layer included position, size, type, fill, etc. When we traversed to the layer group containing “\#merge\#” label, we made the training data $\left [ x,y,w,h \right ]$ based on the previously obtained position and size information.
+To highlight the boundary information, we generated segmentation maps by filling the layers with colors in the traversing order.
+In summary, with UI drafts, we have generated UI screenshots, corresponding segmentation maps, and training data containing groups of "\#merge\#" labels and layers' information.